philippschroeppel/nebulous/README.md

 Namespaces provide a means to segregate groups of resources across clouds.

-Resources within a given namespace are network isolated using [Tailnet](https://tailscale.com/kb/1136/tailnet), and can be accessed by simply using thier name as the hostname e.g. `http://foo:8080`.
+Resources within a given namespace are network isolated using [Tailnet](https://tailscale.com/kb/1136/tailnet), and can be accessed by simply using thier `http://nebu.<namespace>.<name>`.

 ## Contributing